sdangelis/gitclass/README.markdown

 You have now made a new commit with the file removed

-### pointers
+## pointers

 We should talk about pointers, in particular the *HEAD* pointer.
-This pointer is sort-of-like the default.
+This pointer is sort-of-like the default location.
 You can typically think of this as 'which commit am I working on right now'.
 We will need this in our next example.

-### git reset
+## git reset

-The command *git reset* has many uses, but as it's name suggests, it resets various things in git to their previous state.
+The command `git reset` has many uses, but as it's name suggests, it resets various things in git to their previous state.
 Let's pretend we really did want that file we deleted after-all.
 How can we undo what we just did?

 We can use the following command: